front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 > Reminder : loadByUID returns a `Content` representing a Prismic Content of the corresponding type and having an UID field with the given value.
 If such Content does not exist, it throws an error.

-We can handle the error by wrapping our promise in the 'withDefault404Result(promise, defaultResult)' utility function :
+We can handle the error by wrapping our promise in the `withDefault404Result(promise, defaultResult)` utility function :

 ```js
 import { withDefault404Result } from "server/core/graphql/queryResponseBuilders";